University of Stirling

 The university welcomes applications from all countries and will consider them on an individual basis.
 Students need to demonstrate a minimum level of English language proficiency if English is not their first language.

-- For postgraduate study requires a minimum of IELTS 6.5 (6.0 in all bands), although some disciplines require a higher level of English language competency.
+- Postgraduate study: IELTS 6.5 (6.0 in all bands), although some disciplines require a higher level of English language competency.

 - If students don't meet entry requirements the university offers academic preparation courses to help, in partnership with INTO.

 Accommodation for International Students

 - New international students are guaranteed an offer of university-managed accommodation on condition that they confirm their place and complete an online accommodation application by the relevant deadlines.